 An ingredient traditionally used in Stroganoff, it brings a lot of savory depth of flavor.
 It’s also a bit vinegary, and that helps enhance and balance rich meaty dishes.

-this link for more vegan Worcestershire sauce options.
+Check out this link for more vegan Worcestershire sauce options.
 If you can’t find it, though, you can omit it.
-Coconut Milk

 As mentioned above, classic stroganoff is thickened with sour cream.
 But I find full-fat coconut milk to be an excellent substitute.
 Along with the flour, it helps thicken this sauce incredibly well.
 And don’t worry, you can’t taste the coconut – it gets masked by all of the other bold flavors.